UnicoLab/FlowyML/docs/core/assets.md

 ```

 !!! success "Visualize It"
-    You can visualize this lineage graph in the [UniFlow UI](ui.md).
+    You can visualize this lineage graph in the [flowyml UI](ui.md).

 ## Storage 💾

 Assets are stored in the **Artifact Store**.
-By default, this is the `.uniflow/artifacts` directory in your project.
+By default, this is the `.flowyml/artifacts` directory in your project.

-UniFlow supports pluggable storage backends (S3, GCS, Azure) via `fsspec`.
-Configuration is handled in `uniflow.yaml`.
+flowyml supports pluggable storage backends (S3, GCS, Azure) via `fsspec`.
+Configuration is handled in `flowyml.yaml`.

 ## Automatic Materialization 📦

-When running a pipeline with a Stack that has an Artifact Store configured, UniFlow automatically materializes step outputs.
+When running a pipeline with a Stack that has an Artifact Store configured, flowyml automatically materializes step outputs.

 The artifacts are stored in a structured path:
 `{project_name}/{date}/{run_id}/data/{step_name}/{artifact_name}`

-This ensures that every run is reproducible and all intermediate data is persisted.
-UniFlow uses **Materializers** to handle serialization for different data types (Pandas, NumPy, Keras, PyTorch, etc.).
+This ensures that every run is reproducible and all intermediate data is persisted. flowyml uses **Materializers** to handle serialization for different data types (Pandas, NumPy, Keras, PyTorch, etc.).